Haw Par Villa: Attractions

 In October 2021, the management of Haw Par Villa, Journeys Pte Ltd, launched Hell's Museum - a museum focused on death and the afterlife.
 Hell's Museum combines education and entertainment.
 It covers perspectives and insights on death and the afterlife across various religions, cultures, and civilisations – the result of humanity's quest over 300,000 years to seek answers to the big questions in life, questions such as “Where did we come from?”
 “What happens to us when we die?” and “What is the purpose of our existence?”
 In August 2023, Hell's Museum and Haw Par Villa was awarded Tripadvisor's Travellers’ Choice Winner.
 The award is only awarded to the top 10% of Tripadvisor's attractions worldwide.

-There are multiple honesty boxes in the park, including one for turtle food at the turtle pond priced at S$1 per packet.
-Joss sticks are 10 cents each and can be found at many major statues.
-Buggies can be found near the turtle pond, but have not been in used for some time.
 An amphitheatre can be found further inside the park.